auraphp/Aura.Di/README.md

-# Aura DI
+# Aura.Di

-The Aura DI package provides a dependency injection container system with the following features:
+The Aura.Di package provides a dependency injection container system with the following features:

 - native support for constructor- and setter-based injection